 The CARES Act

-- $28.5 billion for State and local (other)
+- The act also allocates a 28.5 billion dollar for State and other local governments

 Other Significant Provisions

-Direct Payments to adults of $1,200 or less and $500 per child ($3,400 for a family of four) to be sent out in weeks.
-The amount of the payments phases out based on earnings of between $75,000 and $99,000.
+Includes direct payments to adults of up to $1,200 or less and for children is $500 ($3,400 for a family of four) to be sent out in weeks—payments phase-out on the basis of income ranging from $75,000 to $99,000.